 1. Prepare Eggplant (optional) Place the sliced eggplant on a large tray and sprinkle generously with salt.
 Let it sit for 30 minutes (the eggplant will “sweat out” its bitterness as it sits.)
 Now line another large tray or baking sheet with a paper bag topped with paper towel and place it near the stove.

 2. Cook Eggplant (optional).
 Pat the eggplant dry.
-Heat 4 to 5 tablespoon extra virgin olive oil over medium/medium-high heat until shimmering but not smoking.
+Heat 4 to 5 tbsp extra virgin olive oil over medium/medium-high heat until shimmering but not smoking.
 Fry the eggplant in the oil in batches (do this carefully and do not crowd the skillet).
 When the eggplant slices turn golden brown on one side, turn over and fry on the other side.
 Remove the eggplant slices with a slotted spatula and arrange them on the paper towel-lined tray to drain and cool.

 4. Prepare chickpea salad.
 In a medium mixing bowl, combine the tomatoes, cucumbers, chickpeas, red onions, parsley and dill.
 Add the remaining Za’atar, and mix gently.